mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-zookeeper/index.md

 **Example**: Increasing Zookeeper node counts
 - Increase the number of nodes using the KUDO CLI:
+**NOTE**: As mentioned in the [ZooKeeper Getting Started Guide](), a minimum of three servers are required for a fault tolerant clustered setup, and it is strongly recommended that you have an odd number of servers.
 ```
 kubectl kudo update --instance zookeeper -p NODE_COUNT=5 -n test-project-zc6tc
 ```